gaehlerm/SoftwareEngineering/README.md

 ## The Beyonce rule

 A common question is "what to test?".
 A very simple answer is: everything.
 This is certainly a correct answer, though you cannot always test everything equally extensively.
+You'll simply lack the capacity for that.
 Instead, at google they came up with the Beyonce rule.
 [Software Engineering at google] She sings in her song "If you like it then you should have put a ~~ring~~ *test* on it."
 Apparently this holds for most of your code.
 You do like your code, don't you?

 ## Not Automatable Tests